mootools/mootools-more/Docs/Drag/Drag.md

 ### Events

 * beforeStart - Executed before the Drag instance attaches the events.
 Receives the dragged element as an argument.
 * start       - Executed when the user starts to drag (on mousedown).
-Receives the dragged element as an argument.
+Receives the dragged element and the event as arguments.
 * snap        - Executed when the user has dragged past the snap option.
 Receives the dragged element as an argument.
 * drag        - Executed on every step of the drag.
 Receives the dragged element and the event as arguments.
 * complete    - Executed when the user completes the drag.
 Receives the dragged element and the event as arguments.